giegi/Traffic-Light-Handler/README.md

 Putting in order the script tags in the head tag is not enough to be sure that everything will work in the correct sequence.
 TLH does this for you. <br />
 Let's see a pratical example.</p>
-We have four libraries, A, B, C, D
+<p>We have four libraries, A, B, C, D
 We have three scripts, Z, W and X
 A can be downloaded to initiate the chain (or A must wait the DomContentLoaded to be downloaded) Z needs A to be downloaded.